Xilmi/Rotp-Fusion/FeaturesChanges.md

   - Updated Help pop-up.
 - Fleet Deployment Panel: Key press to select ships based on their speed.
   - Only ships with a warp speed >= of the Pressed Key will be selected.
+- Outgoing transport are now displayed in the System view panel.
+- Added a warning in the colonisation popup when the planet is still plagued (Just destroyed), suggesting to wait one year before colonising.
+  - Will Force the popup even in auto-colonisation mode.
+- Technology bubble now display both current and expected state of research.
+- Load file panel date column will display files years when the display is extended.
+- Max Bases don't loop anymore.
+  - Right-click will set the max to the current value.

 ### Guide and Help:

 - Completed help for new Alt-Scroll in Design UI
 - Added Help for new auto fleet sending features.
 - Added help on Right-Click-Rally.